 Changing Out a Light Fixture

-Be sure to follow the instructions that come with your new light fixture, but for more details, I recommend checking out this helpful tutorial from The Family Handyman!
-You may not need everything listed in the article, but it’s beneficial to have this handy when working as you never quite know what you’ll encounter when you pull back that old light fixture!
+When in doubt though, I recommend checking out How to Replace a Light Fixture from The Family Handyman.
+Just note that you may not need everything listed in the article as it’s quite comprehensive, but I like to keep this handy as you never really know what you might encounter once you pull back that older light fixture!